YueLi92/Global-heatwave-fire/README.md

 # Global-heatwave-fire
+# Source code to produce main figures
+# Small dataset to demo the code can be found in each folder

 Source NCL & MATLAB code to support the analysis and mapping for all main figures.

 MATLAB version: R2018a, Windows system